By Mark Ferguson for CoinWeek on the Rare Coin Market – MFrarecoins.com ……

 Many dealers in the business stay away from using the word “investment” in association with rare coins.
 While we’re not selling investments in securities, we’re selling expensive physical objects.
 You may be spending $5,000, $50,000, or $350,000, for example, on a rare coin, and you don’t expect this money to be gone for good, like when you spend money on a vacation.
 No, you or your heirs expect to at least get your money back, and hopefully realize a handsome profit when your rare coins are sold.

 Therefore, I think it’s fair to consider the financial aspect of owning rare coins.
-Rare coins are store of value assets.
+Rare coins are stores of value assets.
 They aren’t intended to be income-producing investments.
 They’re speculative, and could very well lose value.
 But, rare coins have also earned some very nice profits for astute and lucky collectors.
 Collecting rare coins involves outlays of significant sums of capital.
 That’s why I believe using the word “investment” is appropriate.
 And, that’s why collecting rare coins has been called, “The Hobby of Kings.”

-That being said, before sinking (“investing”) a significant amount of money into rare coins, you’d do yourself a favor by trying to think of who will be buying your coins in the future – say, ten years into the future, for example.
+That being said, before sinking (“investing”) a significant amount of money into rare coins, you’d do yourself a favor by trying to think of who will be buying your coins in the future – say, 10 years into the future, for example.
 Will it be investors?
 Or, will it be collectors?
 (You might want to read my comments in last week’s article, referenced above, about the investment-driven coin market of the 1970s and early 1980s, versus a collector-driven market of the 2000s.)

 Some things to think about are – What will the economy be like in ten years?
 Will average working people be buying coins?
 Will the wealthy be buying coins?
 If so, what will they be buying?
 Do you plan on selling the coins, or do you plan on passing them on to heirs?